The Numbers Game

 Schools around the country are continuing to find themselves in a pinch.
 I know of many locally that are in financial strife because of the underfunded NCLB act, among other reasons.

 In Michigan, each school gets approximately $6700 per student for finances, and lesser amounts from other facets.
 Smaller schools obviously get less money from the State in total.
-Add to tha
+Add to that the fact that schools are having to give statewide tests and not being funded to prepare students for the tests!
+That leaves many schools in trouble financially.

 Schools are battling for students, but every year it seems like all the schools locally are losing enrollment.
 Families are growing smaller, and they are moving to metropolitan areas, rather than staying in smaller rural areas where work is limited.
 A logical move, yes, but it's hurting many schools.

-the inevitable- cutting costs.
+Because of declining enrollment, schools are facing the inevitable- cutting costs.
 Every circumstance is different, and often times this turns into a very politcal matter.
 The truest way to handle this is to put the kids first and start from there.
 In my district this year they announced that they need to cut $320,000.
 This was surprising to most people, because we've been operating with a surplus for the past ten years.
 Often the first thing you see being done is teachers being pink slipped.
 This doesn't always mean that they'll lose their job, but it does mean that they might.

 What can be done to solve the numbers game?
 Parents- have more kids!
 That's a pretty silly solution.
 But really, what can be done?
 There are committees set up to analyze this very situation.
 How can schools survive with low enrollment?
 Is it possible?